mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "You said the only way is through the desert.
 What about the ocean?"

-  "The ocean is dangeorus in this darkness and without the wind.
+  "The ocean is dangeorus without light or wind.
 If the vessel unhooks from the rail, we could be drifting out into the darkness."

   "Ah.
 I see," she said.
 She turned around to the guard and asked him, "Excuse me, do you know of a good ship and captain we could hire?"